KristinShuyiHan/lab-report-4-week-8/lab-report-4-week-8.md

 Tests run: 7,  Failures: 3
 ```

-Implementation of `MarkdwonParse.java` from other hroup also fails the test:
+Implementation of `MarkdwonParse.java` from other hroup also fails the test by picking up all the links:
 ```
 3) testSnippet3(MarkdownParseTest)
 java.lang.AssertionError: expected:<[https://ucsd-cse15l-w22.github.io/]> but was:<[